Fueled/swift-style-guide/README.md

 array1.map { /* content */ }
 ```

-- It is not mandatory to declare the return type of the clusures.
+- It is not mandatory to declare the closure return type.
 It can although sometimes be helpul if makes the declaration clearer.
 If declaring the type of a function or closure with no return type, specify this by using Void as the return type.
 Also, -> and the return type should be separated by a single space or put on a separate line:

 ```swift
 func takeClosure(aClosure: () -> Void) {